 Martin was born in AD 316 or 336 in what is now, Hungary, to a father who was a senior officer or tribune in the Imperial Horse Guard.
 Martin grew up in northern Italy, As the son of a veteran officer, Martin at fifteen was required to join the Roman cavalry.

-The most famous legend concerning Martin of Tours was that he had once cut his cloak in half to share with a beggar during a snowstorm, to save the latter from the cold.
-That night, he dreamt of Jesus, wearing the half-cloak and saying to the angels, “Here is Martin, the Roman soldier who is now baptised; he has clothed me.”
+The most famous legend concerning Martin of Tours was that he had once cut his cloak in half to share with a beggar during a snowstorm.
+That night, he dreamt of Jesus, wearing the half-cloak and saying to the angels, “Here is Martin, the Roman soldier who is now baptized; he has clothed me.”
 After being released from military service, Martin went to what is now the city of Tours and became a Christian disciple.

-Following many trials of courage and faith, in 371AD Martin was acclaimed bishop of Tours, where his status and reputation continued to grow and increase.
+Following many trials of courage and faith, in 371AD, Martin was acclaimed bishop of Tours, where his status and reputation continued to grow and increase.
 Many stories circulated attesting to Martin’s Christian acts and a cult developed around him after his death.
-His shrine in Tours, in the centre-west of France, became a famous stopping-point for pilgrims on the road to Santiago de Compostela in Spain.
+His shrine in Tours, in the center-west of France, became a famous stopping-point for pilgrims on the road to Santiago de Compostela in Spain.

 St. Martin’s Day